 Wear Indicator – Tire has reached its service life and needs to be replaced.
 If worn evenly, there usually is no problems with vehicle’s chassis/suspension components.

-Overinflation/Underinflation – Tires not inflated to the proper air pressure can cause premature wear and even tire failure.
+Overinflation/Underinflation – Tire inflation is very important.
+Tires not inflated to the proper air pressure can cause premature wear and even tire failure.
 It’s important to check your tire pressure periodically to ensure they last you for their rated lifespan.

 Feathered/Camber Wear – Tires showing these wear patterns usually signify an issue with chassis components.
 The vehicle will, at a minimum, need an alignment performed and more than likely, it will be time to replace several items.